kacperwyczawski/sigma-cars/README.md

 2. Api [Dockerfile](Backend/Dockerfile)
 3. Database [Dockerfile](Backend/SigmaCars.Database/Dockerfile)

-If you want to apply changes to codebase append `--build` to docker compose command
+To apply changes to the codebase, please append --build to the Docker Compose command.

+## Feedback

+I hope you find Sigma Cars project helpful!
+If you encounter any issues or have any feedback, please don't hesitate to contact me via github issues.